stefanofa/awesome/README.md

 *   [kwhitley/itty-router](https://github.com/kwhitley/itty-router) - A little router.

-*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - 🧩 The cross-browser extension framework
+*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - Create, develop, build, and preview browser extensions for Chrome, Firefox, Edge, and Safari.

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown